-- 1. Protect the integrity of Stocking Lake watershed as a long-term source of clean community water. - 2.
-Protect Stocking Lake, Stocking Creek, Heart Lake, Holland Lake, Holland Creek, Bannon Creek and other areas known to be sensitive.
+- 1. Develop a floodplain bylaw. - 2.
+Protect the integrity of Stocking Lake watershed as a long-term source of clean community water. - 3.
+Protect Stocking Lake, Stocking Creek, Heart Lake, Holland Lake, Holland Creek, Bannon Creek and other areas known to be sensitive